christophe-cerin/Translate-srt-files-with-Helsinki-NLP/README.md

 -metadata:s:s:8 language=ara -metadata:s:s:9 language=zho \
 session2.mkv
 ```
+Note: `ffmpeg` expects [ISO 639-2](https://en.wikipedia.org/wiki/List_of_ISO_639-2_codes) codes for languages.

 Note: the output file format is `mkv` because our `ffmpeg` binary has no other possibilities.
-Check the version an options with `ffmpeg --version`.
+Check the version and options with `ffmpeg --version`.

 Note: if your video player is [VLC](https://www.videolan.org/vlc/), put your video and all the subtitles files in the same directory.
-In this way, go to the `subtitle` tab from the main menu, and select your subtitle.
+Go to the `subtitle` tab from the main menu, and select your subtitle.
 You can change the subtitle when playing the video.

 Let's return to the example: `/Users/christophecerin/.local/pipx/venvs/openai-whisper/bin/whisper Trystram.mov --language French --model medium`